Nicosia: Climate

-Nicosia has a hot semi-arid climate (Köppen climate classification BSh) due to its low annual precipitation totals and annual temperature range.
-The city experiences long, hot to sweltering, dry summers, and pleasant winters, with most of the rainfall occurring in winter.
-Winter precipitation is occasionally accompanied by sleet but rarely by snow.
-The accumulation of snow is particularly rare (last events occurred in 1950, 1974 and 1997).
+Being in the rain shadow of the Troodos Mountains, Nicosia has a hot semi-arid climate (Köppen climate classification BSh) due to its low annual precipitation totals and average annual temperature.
+The city experiences long, hot to sweltering, dry summers, and mild winters, with most of the rainfall occurring in winter.
+Winter precipitation is occasionally accompanied by sleet and rarely by snow.
+The accumulation of snow is particularly rare (last events occurred in 1950, 1974, 1997, 2015 and 2022).
 There is occasionally light frost during the winter nights.
 On 4 September 2020, Nicosia recorded a temperature of 46.2 C, which is the highest temperature to have ever been recorded in Cyprus.
+On 25 February 2025, Nicosia recorded -3.7 C which is the lowest temperature in the city since 1983 when records began for the Athalassa meteorological station.

 Cityscape

+As of 2023, Nicosia is the European capital city with the fewest green spaces, with only three per cent of the city covered by trees.